ianmcdonald/ianmcdonald.github.io/_site/README.md

 # Ian Mcdonald
-My personal website, collecting scraps of code, thoughts, and opinions.
+My personal website, collecting scraps of code, works in progress, thoughts, and opinions.

-Built with Jekyll.
+_Built with Jekyll._